-Sulawesi Island.
-Formerly known as Celebes Island is one of largest island in the world.
+Sulawesi Island, formerly known as Celebes Island is one of the largest island in Indonesia.
 Famous for diving, national park, culture heritage and landscape.

 Highlights of Celebes Island :